Apache Subversion 1.15 Release Notes

 Command Normal Pristines On Demand

-cat (BASE) No Hydrate
+cat (BASE) Never Hydrate

 commit Send-Delta Send-Full